 Today, I want to talk about investment fees and financial advice.
 This is a tricky subject to evaluate given the number of moving pieces.
 Within the broader financial advisory industry, it is also hotly debated as technology, new business models, and changing client expectations have led to a proliferation of fee models and an overall decrease in fees paid (in aggregate).
 I am going to try and reference specific industry figures and where possible, link to third party sources.
 Much of the consternation regarding fees is that they feel opaque, when in reality there is a ton of data publicly available.
 Please note that any firms referenced or linked to are not endorsements or recommendations.
+We have covered some basics for picking investment partners here.

 The point of this article is not necessarily to render judgement about the appropriateness of various fee levels.
 Instead, I want to offer a view as to what ‘average’ pricing runs for various services.
 Each household/family will ultimate need to determine what their specific needs are, look at what is being offered by the financial advisory industry, and then look at the value delivered relative to the price paid and determine whether or not the fees were appropriate.
 As the saying goes, price is only an object in the absence of value received.